cognitedata/function-action-oidc/README.md

-# NOT UPDATE TO OIDC VERSION

 # Deploy Cognite Function action
 This action deploys a Python function to Cognite Functions, optionally with schedule(s).

 ## Inputs
 ### Function metadata in Github Workflow
 #### Required
-1. `function_name`: Name of your function AND what we will use as `external_id` for the function (plus a small suffix like `-master`).
+1. `function_external_id`: What we will use as `external_id` for the function.
 If it is not unique within your project, *the existing function will be overwritten*!
-2. `function_folder`: Parent folder of for the function's code.
+1. `function_folder`: Parent folder for the function's code.
+Everything within this folder will be uploaded (so if you need your special CSV-file; don't worry, it will automatically be included!)
-3. `cdf_deployment_credentials`: The API-key that will be used to deploy the function.
-It must have the following CDF capabilities: `Files:READ`, `Files:WRITE`, `Functions:READ`, `Functions:WRITE`.
-You can scope the files-access to a dataset (see 'data_set_external_id')`).
-4. `cdf_runtime_credentials`: The API-key that the function will use when running "inside" of Cognite Functions.
-It must have the CDF capabilities required to run your code.
-Example: if your code has to read assets, and write to timeseries, it will need `Assets:READ` and `TimeSeries:WRITE`.
+1. `cdf_project`: The name of your CDF project.
+1. `cdf_cluster`: The cluster your customer's CDF project lives in, like `westeurope-1` or `greenfield`.
+1. `deployment_client_secret`: Client secret, only to be used for DEPLOYMENT of the function.
+1. `deployment_client_id`:  Client ID, only to be used for DEPLOYMENT of the function.
+1. `deployment_tenant_id`:  Tenant ID, only to be used for DEPLOYMENT of the function.

+#### Required *if attaching schedules*
+1. `schedule_file`: File location inside `function_folder` containing a list of schedules to be attached to your function.
+If this file exists, *then* `schedules_client_secret`, `schedules_client_id` and `schedules_tenant_id` will be required.
+Note: Schedule file will be ignored with a warning if it is pointing to a non-existing file.
+More details in section below.
+1. `schedules_client_secret`: Client secret to be used at RUNTIME for the function, but ONLY for its scheduled runs! **Note: Calling the function normally, still uses the caller's credentials!**.
+1. `schedules_client_id`:  Client ID to be used at RUNTIME for the function, but ONLY for its scheduled runs!
+1. `schedules_tenant_id`:  Tenant ID to be used at RUNTIME for the function, but ONLY for its scheduled runs!

 #### Optional
+1. `remove_only`: **Short-cut**: Deletes function along with all attached schedules.
+Ignores most other parameters!
 1. `common_folder`:  The path to the folder containing code that is shared between all functions.
 Defaults to `common/`.
-More information below.
+More information in section below.
-1. `cdf_project`: The name of your CDF project/tenant.
-Will be inferred from your API-keys and used to validate against, if given.
-2. `cdf_base_url`: Base url of your CDF tenant, defaults to `https://api.cognitedata.com`.
-3. `function_file`: The name of the file with your main function (defaults to `handler.py`)
+1. `function_file`: The name of the file with your main function.
+Will default to `handler.py` if not given.
-4. `function_secrets`: The name of a Github secret that holds the base64 encoded JSON dictionary with secrets. (see secrets section)
+1. `function_secrets`: The *name* of a Github secret that holds the base64-encoded JSON dictionary with secrets (see "secrets section").
-5. `schedule_file`: File location inside `function_folder` containing a list of schedules to be attached to your function.
-Check out the details in the section below.
-Note: Ignored with warning if pointing to a non-existent file.
-6. `remove_only`: Deletes function along with all attached schedules.
-Deployment logic is skipped.
-7. `data_set_external_id`: Data set external ID (for FilesAPI) to use for the function-associated file (zipped code folder).
-Note: Requires capability 'dataset:READ' for your `cdf_deployment_credentials` and 'files:WRITE' scoped to either that dataset or 'all'.
-If your data set is WRITE PROTECTED, you also need to add capability 'dataset:OWNER'.
+1. `data_set_external_id`: Data set external ID (for FilesAPI) to use for the function-associated file (zipped code folder).
+Requires two *additional* DEPLOYMENT capabilities: 'dataset:READ' and 'files:WRITE' scoped to *either* the dataset you are going to use, or 'all'.
+Note: If your data set is WRITE PROTECTED, you also need to add the capability 'dataset:OWNER' for it.
 Read more about data sets in the official documentation: [Data sets](https://docs.cognite.com/cdf/data_governance/concepts/datasets/)
+1. `description`: Additional field to describe the function.
+1. `owner`: Additional field to describe the function owner.
-8. `cpu`: Set fractional number of CPU cores per function.
+1. `cpu`: Set fractional number of CPU cores per function. **Ignored for functions running on Azure!**.
 See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
-9. `memory`: Set memory per function measured in GB.
+1. `memory`: Set memory per function measured in GB. **Ignored for functions running on Azure!**.
 See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
-10. `owner`: Used to specify a function's owner.
-See allowed number of characters in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions)
-11. `remove_schedules`: Removes all the schedules linked to a function.

-### Schedule file format
+### Schedule file format [`.yaml`]
 ```yaml
 - name: Daily schedule
   cron: "0 0 * * *"